zerynth/docs/docs/reference/libs/nxp/hexiwear/docs/examples.md

 ## Basic example of use for kw40z on hexiwear device

-Interact with ble chip on hexiwear device to set on/off the bluetooth feature and to test the bluetooth pairing
+Interact with ble chip on hexiwear device to set on/off the bluetooth feature and to test the bluetooth pairing.